The Earl of Essex, our Earl, and their friend the Earl of Rutland came safe to Dublin, as Linkin sayt at our Spring Revel.

 The Sir Harry (Henry) Danvers Tricks mentions is one of the brothers the Earl of Southampton helped flee the country after Henry Long was killed.

 Another friend on the campaign was John Harington, of water-closet fame.
-A cousin had warned him before he left England that he would be in dangerous company – meaning the Earl of Essex, not the rebels.
+A cousin had warned him before he left England that he would be in dangerous company – meaning that of the Earl of Essex and enemies he might have within the army, not the rebels.
 John was advised to watch what he said, and keep a journal of events.

 It seems the political climate in the army may have been almost as fraught as it was in London.